osint-liar/tutorials/index.md

 # Welcome to OSINT LIAR
 Your success is our success.
 Let's make that happen by covering the basics first.
+If you interested in the why and how this product can help you checkout out the

 ### Data Capture & Collections Techniques
 - [Your first capture](/captures/first-capture.md)